-Homemade Green Plantain Chips with Mojo Vinaigrette are so easy to make and are reminiscent of the style chips served in the Cuban cafes I’ve eaten at in Florida.
+Homemade Green Plantain Chips with Mojo Vinaigrette is so easy to make and are reminiscent of the style chips served in the Cuban cafes I’ve eaten at in Florida.
 They were the perfect accompaniment for our Cuban Theme Party (post coming Sept 21).

 Because of the starchiness of the plantains, these chips are crisp and delicious served with the garlic-citrus (Mojo) vinaigrette.
 We used peanut oil since it’s what we had on hand but you could easily use vegetable or canola oil in it’s place.